Hydrospheredata/hydro-serving-example/examples/mnist_py/Readme.md

 # Hand-written digit classification model

-This demo contains the model trained for MNIST digit classification.
+This demo utilizes the model trained for MNIST digit classification.

 It is trained on MNIST [dataset](http://yann.lecun.com/exdb/mnist/)